GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devguide/index.md

 ---

-After reading the [Getting Started][1] tutorial and [Overview][2], use this guide as an outline to extension components and abilities.
+After reading the [Getting Started][1] tutorial and [Overview][2], use this guide as an outline to extension components and abilities with MV3 availability.
 Developers are encouraged to explore and expand extension functionality.

 <table class="width-full">